kyubuns/AnimeTask/README.md

 It has been five years since I published this library.
 Many TweenAnimation libraries have appeared.
+If you are planning to use this library for a new project,
-I recommend PrimeTween which fits my ideology and performs better.
+I recommend PrimeTween, which fits my philosophy and performs better.
 [KyryloKuzyk/PrimeTween](https://github.com/KyryloKuzyk/PrimeTween)

 -----